rewdy/md-formatter/README.md

 # md-formatter

-> [!WARNING]
-> This is not actually released yet.
-If you happen to find it, come back later. 😄

 ![The mad formatter](./md-formatter.png)

-The md-formatter (/ˈmæd ˈfɔːrmætər/) is a fast, opinionated Markdown formatter written in Rust.
+The md-formatter ("mad formatter") is a fast, opinionated Markdown formatter written in Rust.

 ## Why/Approach